Socratrees/articles/_posts/2021-01-01-hci-systems-research-is-dead.md

 ## References

 - Bernstein, M. S., Ackerman, M. S., Chi, E. H., & Miller, R. C. (2011).
 [The trouble with social computing systems research.][5]
 In CHI'11 Extended Abstracts on Human Factors in Computing Systems (pp. 389-398).
+- Greenberg, S., & Buxton, B. (2008).
+[Usability evaluation considered harmful (some of the time).][12]
+In Proceedings of the SIGCHI conference on Human factors in computing systems (pp. 111-120).
 - Jeuris, S. (2017).
 [Task and Interruption Management in Activity-centric Computing][11] (Doctoral dissertation, IT University of Copenhagen, Software Development Group, Pervasive Interaction Technology Laboratory).
 - Jeuris, S. (2018).
 [Socratrees: Exploring the Design of Argument Technology for Layman Users.][10] arXiv preprint arXiv:1812.04478.
 - Jeuris, S., Houben, S., & Bardram, J. (2014).
 [Laevo: A temporal desktop interface for integrated knowledge work.][9]
 In Proceedings of the 27th annual ACM symposium on User interface software and technology (pp. 679-688).